Search

 4. Foil blocking

 Foil blocking involves the application of a metallic foil, which is fixed in place with heat and pressure.
 It’s a process that invariably adds prestige to a project.
 Foils are not just limited to silver or gold but are available in a wide range of specialist colours and finishes – including more specialist holographic foils for certificates and security projects.
-Typically, foil blocking is used for text or to pick out a detail, adding a luxurious reflective quality.
-The technique – also sometimes called foil stamping – is used a lot on high quality book covers, invitations and business cards, often in conjunction with embossing for added impact.
+Typically, foil blocking is used for text or to pick out detail, adding a luxurious reflective quality.
+The technique – also sometimes called foil stamping – is used a lot on high-quality book covers, invitations, and business cards, often in conjunction with embossing for added impact.

 SFA book cover with silver foil blocking